argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/kgateway/README.md

       port: 80
 ```

-Create HTTPRoute and connect to the created Gateway resource:
+2. Create and attach an HTTPRoute to the Gateway.
 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1
 kind: HTTPRoute